losalamosal/losalamosal.me/content/post/starting-to-blog.md

 ## Choosing a Hosting Provider

-Like all web sites, a static or JAMstack site must be be hosted somewhere if you want other to be able to access it.
+Like all web sites, a static or JAMstack, site must be be hosted somewhere if you want others to be able to access it.
 As with the site generators themselves, there are many options for hosting static sites.
 I'll highlight a few that I've used or investigated:

 * [Dreamhost](https://www.dreamhost.com/) has been my hosting service and domain registrar for many years.
 I've always been happy with their service and could easily host my site there.
 But, it's just old to me and I want to try someting new.